TechLabs-Berlin/data-science-accelerator/ml-deep-dive/svm.md

 - The inner dot product offers a measure of similarity between vectors.
 By disregarding features that have a dot product of zero, the kernel ensures the SVM focussing on critical examples.

 ## Implementing SVMs with `scikit-learn`
 Fortunately there are a host of SVM implementations in most modern languages.
-One of the most popular (dueto ease of use) pythonic flavors is collection of SVMs in `scikit-learn`.
+One of the most popular (due to ease of use) pythonic flavors is the collection of SVMs in `scikit-learn`.
 Follow along for a simple example with the [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris):
 ```python
 from sklearn.datasets import load_iris
 iris = load_iris()